 By Order dated December 18, 2024, the Board replaced the three (3)-year update cycle of the TRM with an annual update cycle.
-10 As a result, the Triennium 2 TRM, which was originally approved to be used throughout Triennium 2, will be replaced by the PY4 TRM for PY4.
-Additionally, by the December 2024 Order, the Board ordered that EE program administrators would be permitted to use either the current Triennial TRM or the draft PY4 TRM until the Board approved the PY4 TRM because the PY4 TRM would not approved before January 1, 2025.
+Additionally, by the December 2024 Order, the Board ordered that EE program administrators would be permitted to use either the current Triennial TRM or the draft Program Year 4 TRM ("PY4 TRM") until the Board approved the PY4 TRM because the PY4 TRM would not approved before January 1, 2025.
+By Order dated March 19, 2025, the Board replaced the Triennium 2 TRM, which was originally approved to be used throughout Triennium 2, with the PY4 TRM and yearly updates thereafter.

-The PY4 TRM is based on the Triennium 2 TRM with updates derived from a variety of sources including the SWE, Evaluation Study Team ("EST"), independent program evaluators ("IPE"), and members of the TRM Committee.
-11 Major proposed updates to the PY4 TRM include the following:
+The PY5 TRM (Attachment A) is derived from the PY4 TRM with updates obtained from a variety of sources, including the SWE, Evaluation Study Team ("EST"), independent program evaluators ("IPEs"), and members of the TRM Committee.
+12 Most updates reflect results from evaluation studies completed in Program Year 3 ("PY3"), July 2023 through June 2024, and corrections identified by IPEs.
+A change log of these updates is included as Attachment B. Staff released the draft PY5 TRM for public comment on March 10, 2025.
+13